ausboyue/CyTranslation/README.md

 # CyTranslation

-This is a Chinese-English translate plugin for IDEA and Android Studio.
+A Chinese-English translate plugin for IDEA and Android Studio.

 ## ScreenShot